-- Typically this unit is assessed in the following ways: (1) written examinations; (2) clinical skills assessments; (3) assignments; (4) professional behaviour and attendance assessment; and (5) portfolio assessment.
+- Typically this unit is assessed in the following ways: (1) written examinations; (2) clinical skills assessments; (3) assignments; (4) professional behaviour and attendance assessment (PBA); and (5) portfolio assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Narelle Kealley

 - While each written examination does not constitute a barrier, students are required to achieve a pass in the combined written examination component of the unit mark, AND the professional behaviour and attendance component, AND the portfolio component to pass the unit.